 2020 has been no ordinary year.
 The coronavirus pandemic has been a financial wrecking ball for millions of Canadians and it has impacted nearly every aspect of life, including the housing market.
-But what toll has it taken on Toronto’s real estate?
+But what toll has it taken on the Greater Toronto Area’s (GTA) real estate?

 A look at the numbers suggests it’s already recovering well from the virus.
 Here’s a comparison of Q2 2020 with April, May and June 2019.
 (I’ll explain at the end what this all means for the coming months.)

-New listings slumped by almost as much as sales in Q2 2020, falling 40% year-over-year, as many sellers opted not to put their homes up for sale due to too much economic uncertainty.
+New listings in the GTA slumped by almost as much as sales in Q2 2020, falling 40% year-over-year, as many sellers opted not to put their homes up for sale due to too much economic uncertainty.

-Active listings on the Toronto Regional Real Estate Board’s MLS system were down by 36.6% compared to Q2 2019.
+Active listings on the Toronto Regional Real Estate Board’s MLS system were down by 36.6% in the GTA, compared to Q2 2019.
 Low inventory has helped home prices remain resilient.

-The average selling price for all home types combined was up 5% year-over-year despite the pandemic.
+The average selling price for all home types combined in the GTA was up 5% year-over-year despite the pandemic.

-The average selling price for a detached home rose 3%.
+The average selling price for a detached home in Toronto rose 3%.

-The average selling price for a townhouse increased 3%.
+The average selling price for a townhouse in the GTA increased 3%.

 Significantly fewer properties traded hands in Q2 2020 than Q2 2019 because of a decline in buyer demand and home offerings.
 At the same time, prices remained stable due to the continued (and persistent) lack of listing inventory.